 To prevent undue confusion and inconsistency in documents like passports and records in the SSS or GSIS, a married woman should consistently use either her maiden surname or any of the surnames under Article 370 NCC.

 Articles 370 to 372 of the New Civil Code of the Philippines are our country’s primary laws on what surname a married may use.
-The said articles state:
+These articles state:

 Art.
 370. A married woman may use:

 (1) Her maiden first name and surname and add her husband’s surname, or

 (2) Her maiden first name and her husband’s surname, or

 (3) Her husband’s full name, but prefixing a word indicating that she is his wife, such as “Mrs.”

 Art.
 371. In case of annulment of marriage, and the wife is the guilty party, she shall resume her maiden name and surname.
 If she is the innocent spouse, she may resume her maiden name and surname.
 However, she may choose to continue employing her former husband's surname, unless:

 (1) The court decrees otherwise, or

 (2) She or the former husband is married again to another person.